Ivorforce/ArenaHacker/app/src/main/neighbors/README.md

-To launch the app, try double clicking Dodgegame.jar.
+To launch the app, try double clicking ArenaHacker.jar.

 If that doesn't work, try double clicking the launch file corresponding to your OS.